brandonhorst/cdev-server/README.md

 Entry point for the API.
 Call this to get links to all other

 ######Returns
+	{
+		version: SemVer with leading `v` representing the current version. ex. `v0.0.3`.
-	{ namespaces: Hyperlink to namespaces }
+		namespaces: Hyperlink to namespaces
+	}

 ####`GET root.namespaces`